PhotoTour: A Florence Leather Craftsman Honors a Timeless Tradition, One Bag at a Time

 Find him and others like him.
 Listen to and support the stories of these creative artisans.
 The ones his customers carry with them wherever they go.

 If you love authentic handcrafted items like Dimitri produces, you'd love watching him work and visiting his studio.
-Let Arianna and Alessandro introduce you.
+Let Arianna and Alessio introduce you to this slow travel experience.

 They live and work in Chianti, and organize slow-travel tours to local craftsmen throughout Tuscany that are curated to what interests you.
 Check them out at Km Zero Tours or email Arianna@KmZeroTours.com for more info.